[ Printer Friendly Version ] [ Report Abuse ]

 So this is hatred behind the scenes.

 I turn my head back to look at Fred and George.
 Fred has this suspicious look on his face, and George looks a bit confused and maybe even hurt.
 But any trace of being hurt he covers up pretty quickly with a blank expression.

-“If behind the scenes is being sexually assaulted, then yes, that was hatred behind the scenes,” I say, shifting away from the wall, as it seems to give me more room to breathe.
+“If behind the scenes is being assaulted, then yes, that was hatred behind the scenes,” I say, shifting away from the wall, as it seems to give me more room to breathe.

 “Him being a git?”
 I offer, glancing in the direction Wood disappeared in and then back at the twins.

 “Sounds like Wood,” Fred says with a smirk, allowing me to not really answer the question.
 “Now let’s head to dinner, I’m starving.”

 “Do you only think about your stomach?”
 George asks Fred, also leaving the question mostly unanswered.